-Please describe the extent to which the on-ground activities will improve health and ecological condition of rivers and wetlands in the Murray-Darling Basin.
+The extent to which the on-ground activities will improve health and ecological condition of rivers and wetlands in the Murray-Darling Basin that builds on water recovered through the Basin Plan.

-When addressing the criterion applicants will:
+When addressing the criterion, applicants will:

-- provide details about how the activity will directly improve the health of rivers, wetlands, and/or floodplains - demonstrate relevant community support and show evidence of involving local communities during project delivery and/or following project completion.
-Key stakeholders may include, but are not limited to, relevant local governments, community stakeholders and Indigenous communities.

-If you are able, you may also wish to indicate the extent to which the project is consistent with any existing plans and objectives.
-For example:

-- your local catchment management plan

-- local environment management plans

-- the Commonwealth Environment Water Holder's water management plan

-- state environmental watering plans

-- the Native Fish Recovery Strategy

-- recovery plans for threatened fauna, threatened flora and threatened ecological communities

-listed under the EPBC Act (if your activities are focussed on a specific species or community).
+- provide details about how the activity will directly improve the health of rivers, wetlands, and/or floodplains - demonstrate relevant community support and show evidence of involving local communities during project delivery and/or following project completion - indicate the extent to which the project is consistent with any existing plans and objectives.
+For example: - your local catchment management plan - local environment management plans - the Commonwealth Environment Water Holder's water management plan - state environmental watering plans - the Native Fish Recovery Strategy outlined on the Murray-Darling Basin Authority website - recovery plans for threatened fauna, threatened flora and threatened ecological communities listed under the EPBC Act (if your activities are focussed on a specific species or community) which can be found on the department's website. - show how the project builds upon previous natural resource management investments (for example, Landcare grants) - seek to protect matters of national environmental significance, including: - listed threatened species and ecological communities - listed migratory species - declared Ramsar Wetlands.